ansible/ansible/docs/docsite/rst/scenario_guides/guide_infoblox.rst

 After a few minutes, you should see your Infoblox inventory in JSON format.

-You can explicitely use the Infoblox dynamic inventory script as follows:
+You can explicitly use the Infoblox dynamic inventory script as follows:

 .. code-block:: bash